sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-If true, the public hosted zone will be created
+By default, a Terraform data source will be used to get the public DNS zone.
+Set to `true` to create the public zone instead.

 ## .spec.distribution.modules.ingress.dns.public.name

 ### Description

-The name of the public hosted zone
+The name of the public hosted zone.

 ## .spec.distribution.modules.ingress.forecastle